Landlord Responsibilities In Wake of Natural Disasters

 Having said that, if your rental unit is habitable but has sustained some damage, you should make repairs in a reasonable period.
 We hasten to say that you have the duty to repair all dilapidations that render it untenantable.
 Think heat, gas, electric and plumbing – these must all be in working order, along with hot and cold water.
 Sewer and garbage facilities must be accessible, and you have to maintain the cleanliness, safety, waterproofing and weather protections on the premises.

 What a “reasonable” period of time to affect repairs is evaluated on a case-by-case basis.
-In the wake of a disaster, tradespersons are in high demand and often slow to respond, so some latitude is given, but please make the necessary repairs as humanely fast as possible.
+In the wake of a disaster, tradespersons are in high demand and often slow to respond, so some latitude is given, but please make the necessary repairs as promptly as possible.

 Knowing your responsibilities under the law is important, but it’s not enough.
 Rental housing providers must also have a definitive emergency preparedness plan and know what to do on the ground in the immediate aftermath of a natural disaster, to protect your tenants and assist first responders in handling the event.